toolleeo/cli-apps/README.md

 Programs to list and monitor currently running processes; alternatives to the `top` command.

+* [amdgpu-top](https://github.com/Umio-Yasuno/amdgpu_top) - A tool that display AMD GPU utilization and information, gathered from performance counters (GRBM, GRBM2), sensors, fdinfo, and AMDGPU driver.
 * [atop](https://www.atoptool.nl/index.php) - Atop is TUI performance monitor for Linux; it reports the activity of all processes (even if processes have finished during the interval), daily logging of system and process activity for long-term analysis, overloaded system resources, etc.
 * [bashtop](https://github.com/aristocratos/bashtop) - Resource monitor that shows usage and stats for processor, memory, disks, network and processes.
 * [below](https://github.com/facebookincubator/below) - A time traveling resource monitor for modern Linux systems
 * [bpytop](https://github.com/aristocratos/bpytop) - Linux/OSX/FreeBSD resource monitor with a nice interface.
 * [Btop++](https://github.com/aristocratos/btop) - Resource monitor that shows usage and stats for processor, memory, disks, network and processes.
 C++ version and continuation of [bashtop](https://github.com/aristocratos/bashtop) and [bpytop](https://github.com/aristocratos/bpytop).
+* [gputop](https://github.com/wookayin/gpustat) - A simple command-line utility for querying and monitoring GPU status.
 * [gtop](https://github.com/aksakalli/gtop) - System monitoring dashboard for terminal written in Node.js.
 * [htop](http://hisham.hm/htop/) - An interactive process viewer for Unix; improves the UI of `top`, by adding real-time meters and colors.
 * [iotop](http://guichaz.free.fr/iotop/) - "A Python program with a top like UI used to show of behalf of which process is the I/O going on".
 * [nmon](https://nmon.sourceforge.io/pmwiki.php) - Nigel's performance Monitor for Linux.
 * [nvitop](https://github.com/XuehaiPan/nvitop) - An interactive NVIDIA-GPU process viewer and beyond, the one-stop solution for GPU process management.
+* [nvtop](https://github.com/Syllo/nvtop) - A top like task monitor for AMD, Intel and NVIDIA GPUs, that can handle multiple GPUs and print information about them in a htop-familiar way.
 * [PCtrl](https://github.com/MohamedSherifNoureldin/PCtrl) - Robust, featureful, easy-to-use and powerful process manager.
 * [procs](https://github.com/dalance/procs) - A modern replacement for ps written in Rust.
+* [radeontop](https://github.com/clbr/radeontop) - View your AMD GPU utilization, both for the total activity percent and individual blocks.
 * [s-tui](https://github.com/amanusk/s-tui) - Stress-Terminal UI, s-tui, monitors CPU temperature, frequency, power and utilization in a graphical way from the terminal.
 * [tiptop](https://github.com/nschloe/tiptop) - A command-line system monitoring tool in the spirit of top, written in Python.
 It displays various interesting system stats and graphs them.
 Works on all operating systems.
 * [top](https://gitlab.com/procps-ng/procps) - The classical Unix utility that provides a rolling display of top cpu using processes.